msiebuhr/node-urlparse-template/README.md

 ## Details

-We actually use a fork of `url.parse()` that doesn't call `decodeURIComponents()` in the parsed input.
-This allows us to parse the auth-secion in a sane manner, even if users have `:` in their username.
+We actually use a fork of `url.parse()` that doesn't call `decodeURIComponents()` in the parsed data.
+This allows us to parse the auth-section in a sane manner, even if users have `:` in their username.

 (Yes it does suck to have legacy-systems with lax validation...)